-For more than 40 years, people have grown up watching The Brady Bunch in syndication.
+For over 50 years, people have grown up watching The Brady Bunch in syndication.
 The simple plots and timelessness helped make the sitcom one of the most recognizable and enduring shows on television.

 The Brady Bunch has become such an institution, Florence Henderson was sometimes referred to as "America's mom" because she helped raise generations of children by offering advice and teaching lessons through the television.

 But that distinction isn't fair.
 Sorry, Florence.
 Yes, Carol Brady was the wise and loving mother to her three daughters and three stepsons, but the kids also had another mother who loved them just as much.

 In some respects, Alice Nelson, the family's housekeeper, is a better mother than Carol.
 That's not saying Carol is a bad mom, it's quite the opposite actually.
 Carol always listens to her children's problems and helps dole out punishments with Mike.
 Regardless, there are certain ways in which she just can't stack up to Alice.

 First off, it's not fair to say Alice is a better mother because she cooks and cleans.
 That's her job, and she is paid to do it.
 If the family can afford a housekeeper on an architect's salary with six kids and a giant home, that shouldn't count against Carol.